TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 ---
 title: 3D Parallelism
-subtitle: In this post we will analyze the scalability with up to a total of 4 nodes of the training of a transformer with the DistributedDataParallel strategy using Hugging Face 🤗 and Slurm
+subtitle: In this post, we will present 3D parallelism, the technology behind large-scale LLM training.
+We will delve into the core details of pipeline, tensor, and data parallelism with code snippets from Nanotron⚡️, a 3D parallel trainer from Hugging Face🤗

 # Summary for listings and search engines
-summary: In this post we will analyze the scalability with up to a total of 4 nodes of the training of a transformer with PyTorch's DistributedDataParallel strategy using Hugging Face 🤗 and Slurm
+summary: In this post, we will present 3D parallelism, the technology behind large-scale LLM training.
+We will delve into the core details of pipeline, tensor, and data parallelism with code snippets from Nanotron⚡️, a 3D parallel trainer from Hugging Face🤗

 # Link this post with a project
 projects: []

 # Date published
-date: '2024-6-10T00:00:00Z'
+date: "2024-06-10"

 # Date updated
-lastmod: '2024-6-10T00:00:00Z'
+lastmod: "2024-06-10"

 # Is this an unpublished draft?
 draft: false